brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 - [Geralt from _The Witcher_](https://www.youtube.com/watch?v=DeAjiWbNHKg) - A monster hunter-type character works well as a Ranger, especially with the Monster Slayer subclass.
 - [Jon Snow from _Game of Thrones_](https://www.youtube.com/watch?v=CpvnZDHIg1A) - Jon Snow can track foes through the wilderness and has a dire wolf as a companion.
 This is a great example of a Ranger.
 (His wildling girlfriend Ygritte is a great example of a Ranger too.)
 - [San from _Princess Mononoke_](https://www.youtube.com/watch?v=4OiMOHRDs14) - The wolf princess hero from _Princess Mononoke_ is a great example of a Ranger.
-- [Wakka from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-wakka/) - Though Wakka is much more likely to be swimming around a sports arena than traipsing through the woods, he's a great example of what a Ranger could be.
+- [Wakka from _Final Fantasy X_](/dnd-in-pop-culture/final-fantasy/ff10-wakka/) - Though Wakka is much more likely to swim around a sports arena than traipse through the woods, he's a great example of what a Ranger could be.

 ## <a name="Rogue"></a>Rogue

 Rogues are experts in stealth and subterfuge, often preferring to strike a vulnerable opponent than to take one head-on.
 Most of their damage comes from sneak attacks, so rather than getting a bunch of attacks like a Fighter, they get one big attack per turn.
-They can get in trouble if a strong opponent focuses on them, but they have multiple abilities to either get themselves out of trouble or avoid damage.
-Out of combat, they have excellent stealth skills that can make them capable scouts or infiltrators, and they get more skill proficiencies than anyone except Bards, so they end up being good at doing a lot of things.
+They can get in trouble if a strong opponent focuses on them, but they have multiple abilities to get themselves out of trouble or avoid damage.
+Out of combat, they have excellent stealth skills that can make them capable scouts or infiltrators, and they get more skill proficiencies than anyone except Bards, so they end up being good at doing many things.

 Primary Stat: Dexterity